MasoniteFramework/starter-package/README.md

 ### Dev Quick Start

-Whatever option you choose, then you should create a virtual environment and activate it:
+Whatever crafting option you choose when your repository is created, you should start by creating a virtual environment and activate it:

 ```
 $ python3 -m venv venv